tinyfish-io/agentql/javascript-sdk/examples/compare-product-prices/README.md

 ## Run the script

 - [Install AgentQL SDK](https://docs.agentql.com/javascript-sdk/installation)
-- Save this Javascript file locally as **compare-product-prices.js**
+- Save this JavaScript file locally as **compare-product-prices.js**
 - Run the following command from the project's folder:

 ```bash